pimotte/nomic/README.md

 **350** *Safety in opening*

-If the act of opening a Pull Request is not forbidden by any other rule, then the manner in which a Pull Request or Issue is opened can not be considered a violation.
+If the act of opening a Pull Request or Issue is not forbidden by any other rule, then the manner in which a Pull Request or Issue is opened can not be considered a violation.
 An example is that if the player forgets to label an issue properly this can not be considered a violation so long as opening an issue is not forbidden.